 MT: When and how did your passion for the guitar begin?

-VVV: I was fairly young and heard groups like Boston and AC/DC plus I got hear Joan Baez and Neil Diamond through my parents.
+VVV: I was fairly young and heard groups like Boston and AC/DC plus I got to hear Joan Baez and Neil Diamond through my parents.
 I must also add that my passion in truth is uniquely growing like the beginning, and that is what is so lovely about learning music.
 The tone of the Guitar has always had a special touch with me too.

 MT: What was the first guitar you played?
 Do you still have it now?